k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/14_task_entities_reservation_validation.md

 ### API Description

-Validate each input entity ID if it is reserved for another user on the input environment.
-If the entity is reserved for another user on the environment, return a failure on the entity.
+Validate each input entity ID if it is reserved for another user in the input environment.
+If the entity is reserved for another user in the environment, return a failure on the entity.

 ### API Input